HoshinoTented/luogu-intellij/README.md

 Ctrl + Shift + S     | Submit Code (current file)

 ## Building and Installation
-First, you should configure JDK in proper
+First, you should configure JDK in proper.
 Then, run this code in terminal:

 ```bash